UnknownEntity004/cnlab/04. HammingCodes - Error Detection/Readme.md

 # SimpleHammingCode

-This project provides a simplified Java program to perform error detection and correction for 7/8 bits ASCII codes using Hamming codes.
+PS: Write a program for error detection and correction for 7/8 bits ASCII codes using HammingCodes.

 ## Prerequisites